California Court Records

 The Fresno County Superior Court website is the official platform for accessing Superior Court records online.
 To search for case information, visit the website and click the “Access case information” button.
 Superior court records can also be accessed through aggregate third-party sites, including Californiacourtrecords.us.
 These platforms provide a straightforward, easy-to-use interface.

 Although these websites typically strive to provide accurate and reliable information, they often disclaim any inference that the information retrieved is correct, current, or error-free.
-As such, users are advised to exercise due diligence and ensure that the details in the record retrieved are properly corroborated by other resources.
+As such, users are advised to exercise due diligence and ensure that the details in the record retrieved are corroborated by official resources.

 Supreme Court vs. Superior Court